Mapping Public Health Around the World

 And Italians really are decadent lovers of life.
 Italy claimed the number one spot for the least number of health searches, reaffirming their image as gelato- and pasta-loving people.
 Of course they are also home to some of the longest-living people in the world, areas known as part of the Blue Zone, so they must be doing something right!
 Other countries that didn't seem too worried about their health based on their Google searches?
 Bosnia and Herzegovina, Serbia, Hungary, Iraq, Azerbaijan, Slovakia, and Armeniaall countries that have more pressing economic and political concerns at the moment.

 Exactly what residents of each country were searching revealed a lot, too.
 Diets may differ but everyone cares about the healthfulness of their native foods.
 The most popular question asked was "How to eat healthy?" closely followed by "Is (insert food) healthy?" proving that whether we're eating sushi or salami, we all want to know how our food is helping or hurting us.

 Good news for health-seekers of all nationalities: You have questions, and we have answers!

 For the top searched question, "how do you eat healthy?"
 We suggest starting with these 10 healthy (and budget-friendly!) meals.

 Number six, "What is a healthy BMI?"
 Check out the differences between BMI vs Weight vs Waist Circumference as a way to measure your health.

 And the tenth most searched questiom, "What is a healthy heart rate?"
-Read everything you need to know about this important number as well as Put Your Heart (Monitor) Into Your Workout.
+Read everything you need to know about this important number.